alanng10/StandMachine/Docue/a.md

 The button is trigg with space button to switch between Gamepad and Keyboard orn Mouse Case.

-The Keyboard has Case alpha color on it that shown the button Case.
+The Keyboard shown Case alpha color to diff the 3 Case on it.

 The machine has option extern USB Mouse to be tool with Keyboard at same time.
 The Mouse and Keyboard can trigg event at same time.